algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     - The code is easy to maintain and test;
     - Few steps need to be carried out to get the result;
     - The process needs to be fast;
-    - The product can handle different coplexity level of formulas;
+    - The product can handle different complexity level of formulas;

 There are no specific language for this project.